badber/StochasticUnitCommitment/README.md

 The optimisation problem is solved via the toolbox **YALMIP**, you can find instructions for how to install it [here](https://yalmip.github.io/tutorial/installation/).
 You will also need to install some external solver like Mosek or Gurobi, both of which have academic licenses available.
 Remember to also install the Matlab functionalities of that solver.

+YALMIP is very easy to use.
+Once installed, you can learn how to use it with file "simple_EconomicDispatch_YALMIP.m", contained in this repository, and through the documentation available in YALMIP's website.

 This code has been tested with MATLAB version 2017b.